n-hass/bcm2711-otp-linux/README.md

-Adapted from the work from [liberpi](https://github.com/librerpi/lk).
+Adapted from the work from [liberpi](https://github.com/librerpi/lk)'s fork of LittleKernel.

 Change Makefile /lib reference if you are not building on NixOS.